62Laura/Book-Search-CLI/README.md

 # Book Search CLI Application

 ## Overview
 The **Book Search CLI** is a command-line application that allows users to search for books using the Google Books API, save them to a local SQLite database, and view their saved favorites.
-This README provides instructions for running the application locally and deploying it to web servers.

 ## Features
 - Search for books using the Google Books API.